harrychown/asp_pan/README.md

-# Generate a pan-genome for _Aspergillus fumigatus_
+# Generating a pan-genome for _Aspergillus fumigatus_

 Some scripts found within this repository were used on HPC machines, therefore these may not run on local machines.
 The majority of software was downloaded/installed using Conda and a Conda environment was generated for each piece.